|Telephone||01344 827 287|

 BA (Hons) (Lond.) in Geography with English Literature.
 Mensa member since 2005.

-Books, including multi-author volumes.
+Books, including multi-author volumes, and journal articles.

 I am the author of the SfEP Guide Going Solo: Creating Your Freelance Editorial Business, published in September 2016, and I spoke on the subject of finance for freelances at the 2016 SfEP Conference.